knchadha/knchadha.github.io/_pages/research.md

 I am interested in answering questions in **Trustworthy AI,  Differential privacy, Uncertainty Quantification,** and **Federated Learning**, for which I use theoretical tools from statistics and optimization, complemented by rigorous experimentation.
 More concretely, in the near future, I am interested in the following directions:

-1. Auditing or using attacks to find empirical privacy leakage for modern ML models (including foundation models) with the goal of understanding leakage in realistic attack scenarios.
+1. Auditing or using attacks to find empirical privacy leakage for modern ML models (including foundation models/LLMs) with the goal of understanding leakage in realistic attack scenarios.
 2. Moving beyond differential privacy to find application-relevant definitions to evaluate models on privacy, fairness and copyright using rigorous experimentation.
 3. Building better (trustworthy) algorithms for practically relevant ML and data analytics tasks like recommendations, ranking, frequency estimation, etc.